leanprover/theorem_proving_in_lean4/type_classes.md

 where the square brackets indicate that the argument of type `Add a` is *instance implicit*, i.e. that it should be synthesized using typeclass resolution.
 This version of `add` is the Lean analogue of the Haskell term `add :: Add a => a -> a -> a`.
-Similarly, we can register an instance by
+Similarly, we can register instances by
 ```lean
 # namespace Ex
 # class Add (a : Type) where